ratelsoft/examina.io-api-docs/docs/client/Embedding-The-Client-App.md

 3. `examineeId`: This can be used as a substitute for `examineeCode` and is the global unique identifier for the examinee.
 Only one of `examineeCode` and `examineeId` is required with `examineeCode` calling dibs if both are present.
 4. `token`: The login token received from the API.

-From the code, you will need to replace `{CODE}` with the Examinee's Unique Code and `{TOKEN}` with the token received from the server.
+From the snippet above, you will need to replace `{CODE}` with the Examinee's Unique Code and `{TOKEN}` with the token received from the server.

 Here's a simple PHP snippet showing how to get a login token and auto login an examinee.
-For the examinee code, I am assuming it has been set in the sessions global variable from maybe the time they logged in to your site.
+For the examinee code, I am assuming it has been set in the sessions global variable from, maybe, the time they logged into your site.

 ```php
 <?php